 In line with common sense, Ammerman documents the multivocal practical meanings of “spirituality”: (1) theistic language plus associated practices like praying or participation in churches; (2) discourses about the sacred immanent in nature, the arts, families, or neopagan practice; and (3) assumptions about spirituality correlating with morality.
 More importantly, she emphasizes something that should become common sense: being spiritual is not an alternative to being religious—rather the two typically coincide.
 The few people who fit a SBNR profile are mainly pious evangelicals who use Protestant rhetoric against empty ritualism or people who in practice are neither religious nor spiritual.

 Is that suitable for a blog?
-Blogs prioritize concision— but in this case the concision presupposed a lot.
-For starters it asssumed that readers know Ammerman’s concept of “Golden Rule Christianity,” which is her umbrella term for liberal Protestants, liberal Catholics, and a center-left fraction of evangelicals whom I call “stealth liberal Protestants,” but whom conservative evangelicals call “Moralistic Therapeutic Deists.”
+Blogs prioritize concision— but in this case concision presupposes a lot.
+For starters it expects readers to know Ammerman’s concept of “Golden Rule Christianity.”
+That is her umbrella term for liberal Protestants, liberal Catholics, and a center-left fraction of evangelicals whom I call “stealth liberal Protestants,” but whom conservative evangelicals call “Moralistic Therapeutic Deists.”

 Likewise it presupposes familiarity with (1) a free-market approach to religion called rational choice theory, (2) the use and misuse of sociologist Emile Durkheim in the academic study of religion, (3) “sweeping secularization models,” and more.
 Perhaps that’s for a longer essay to unpack.

 “Spirituality” in Action: the Case of Popular Music